amatsii/slate/source/index.html.md

 ## Schedule payments for this subscription using the dates and amounts specified in the body

+This endpoint schedule payments for this subscription using the dates and amounts specified in the body

 ### HTTP Request

 `POST`  /enterprise/v1/subscriptions/{businessId}/{subscriptionId}/schedule/date